hrgdavor/java-hipster-ioc/README.md

     SomeBean someBean(); // just do it like records :D }
 ```
+You can declare a bean as Context even if there are no unimplemented methods (in that case, `Impl` class will not be created, but it will behave like
+any auto-created context)

 Then define an interface, that is package private, for your code that will be part of the module, like builders.